Ranking tables

 Projects & Energy: Power

-Gide Loyrette Nouel is a strong French law firm with an enviable presence in francophone Africa.
-An established name in the representation of state-owned companies, the group is sought after for its representation of private sponsors and developers in energy projects and infrastructure developments concerning ports and municipal services.
+Gide Loyrette Nouel is a leading French law firm with an enviable presence in francophone Africa.
+An established name in the representation of state-owned companies, the group is also sought after for its representation of private sponsors and developers in energy projects and infrastructure developments concerning ports and municipal services.
 It is regularly instructed on high-profile renewable energy projects, including wind and hydroelectric power matters.
-The Paris-based team demonstrates a notable ability in advising Asian clients on Africa-bound investments.
 Its lawyers also adeptly handle instructions from national governments.

 2